andychase/codebook/data/pages/2015-07-01-album_data.md

-	How many title tracks are placed third?
+	Exploring SQL: How many title tracks are placed third?
 	Andy Chase
 	July 01 2015

-I was listening to [Florance + The Machine]()'s newest album when I noticed that a lot of music albums place their title track third on the album.
+I was listening to [Florance + The Machine](http://pitchfork.com/reviews/albums/20605-how-big-how-blue-how-beautiful/)'s newest album when I noticed that a lot of music albums place their title track third on the album.
 Is this really the case I wonder?
 Well, having some abilities in Data Science I decided to see if I could get a chart out how many albums have title tracks and where they land.

 # 1. Getting the data

 First in order to answer this question I'm going to need some data to work with.

 Music Brainz is a "MusicBrainz is a community-maintained open source encyclopedia of music information" ([About](https://musicbrainz.org/doc/About)).
 Since their data is open and freely avaliable it seems like a good source.

     [data]
     title: MusicBrainz Database / Download